 I gradually increased my underwater photography skills, applying my topside knowledge together with a love of low-impact diving.
 It's not all about the photo; it is about the reef and the critters, and the quest to capture a photograph of them.
 Underwater photography has now become one of my biggest passions in life.
 Water (in general) is another.
-As a professional hydrogeologist I have worked for over 20 years to provide safe and sustainable public drinking water supplies for towns and communities, firstly in the Sultanate of Oman and for 20 years in the Northern Territory, Australia.
-My "local" underwater photographic ventures have been to capture some of the freshwater aquatic ecosystems in the tropical north of the Northern Territory; a landscape and environment that I love and know intimately through my professional work.
-It is a work in progress, and challenging in many ways, but please enjoy my brief introduction to this world in the "Kakadu" gallery.
-I purchased my first basic drone in late 2014 and quickly realised how this amazing tool would help me to extend my photographic experiences.
-I quickly moved to a professional system and enjoyed learning how to capture dramatic stills and video.
-I am now a fully licenced drone pilot and certified operator, providing commercial aerial imaging services.
+As a professional hydrogeologist I worked for over 20 years to provide safe and sustainable public drinking water supplies for towns and communities, firstly in the Sultanate of Oman and then in the Northern Territory, Australia.
+Since 2020 I have been based in Cairns, with the Great Barrier Reef on my doorstep.